 The EN15804 + A1, required reporting on 11 impact categories as well as 17 reporting categories (resource use, output flow data, or waste generation).
 However, in the revised these 7 impact categories will no longer count, and the EN15804 + A2 now requires reporting on 13 impact categories with 6 additional environmental impact categories that are in line with the new PEF methodology from the EU.

 This means that from the 1st of January, 2021 LCA practitioners have to report on both the old impact categories as well as the 19 new impact categories until the transition period to the new EN15804 + A2 is complete (July, 2022).

 One noticeable change is that the impact category ‘resource depletion’ (metals + fossil fuels) weighs more heavily in the EN15804 + A2.
 A change that will most certainly have a positive effect on the development of a circular economy.
 In the EN15804 + A1, Fossil Fuel Depletion contributed only a few percent to the final weighted score.
-Due to the EU’s PEF method this category has become a very high, dominant contributor with regards to aluminium and solar panels and – remarkably – polyester products as well.
+Due to the EU’s PEF method, this category has become a very high, dominant contributor with regards to aluminum and solar panels and – remarkably – polyester products as well.

 The old and new impact categories can be found in the graphs below.

 5. Documentation + datasets need to be converted into ILCD format: